AraigumaChris/ITP4501-Assignment-IQ-Test/README.md

 Numerical Reasoning IQ Test Android application

-Implement in the first year (2020/07) of learning programming , w/ lots of noob mistake .
+Implement in the first year (2020/07) of learning programming , w/ lots of mistake .

-Bad code with bad design .
 Not using OOP.

-lazy to rework my app .
 Just leave it here .